 Wisconsin Library Legislation and Funding, Law, Standards, Policies and Planning are resources and links to information on library legislation and funding issues, including the state budget.
 This page also includes library law, standards, polices and planning.

-Calculating Reimbursements - NWLS provides a procedures and a spreadsheet for calculating Act 150 and Act 420 reimbursements.
+Calculating Reimbursements - The NWLS Status Report (page 2) provides a procedures and a spreadsheet for calculating library reimbursements.

 Grants help libraries provide valuable resources to support the changing needs in their communities.
 The library grants blog lists many wonderful grant opportunities for libraries.
 Some of the more common grant providers include:

 Better World Books LEAP - Better World Books is providing grant opportunities to libraries to significantly impact local literacy efforts.

 IMLS - The Institute of Museum and Library Services (IMLS) works at the national level and in coordination with state and local organizations to sustain heritage, culture, and knowledge; enhance learning and innovation; and support professional development for libraries and museums across the country.

 Kresge Foundation - Grant programs are designed to support an organization’s immediate capital needs and to build its capacity to raise private support for the future.